Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 LwM2M supports both `GET` and `PUT` requests.

-For read the data from device, the method signature looks like:
+To read data from the device, the method signature looks like:
 ```
 GET lwm2m.device.svc.cluster.local/{instruction_name}
 ```